-Students arrive at Asheville School from diverse ethnic, geographic, socioeconomic and religious backgrounds, and they bring with them a broad range of experiences, interests and talents.
+Students arrive at Asheville School from all over the world, and they bring with them a broad range of backgrounds, interests and talents.

-With an annual enrollment of approximately 295 students, Asheville School is an intentionally small community.
-Students and faculty members know one another personally and call each other by name.
+With about 295 students, Asheville School is an intentionally small community where students and faculty members know one another personally and call each other by name.

 About 80% of our students are boarders and reside in one of three residential halls: Anderson Hall, Lawrence Hall or Kehaya House.
 Every student learns responsibility to oneself and respect for others, and develop bonds with friends that will last a lifetime.

 Never far away are dorm parents, student leaders and other faculty members ready to celebrate a student's success, give advice, counsel or just listen.